dmayes403/timesheet_walkthrough/unit-08/pt1-template-driven-forms.md

 During the previous exercise, we learned about reactive form controls using `[formControl]`.
 Today we will learn about template driven forms which is a separate way to track form inputs.

 ## Objectives
-Our current objective will make it so that when the user navigates to the `./timesheet` route, the user is presented with a table that displays the days of the week along with inputs for each day per employee to enter in the amount of hours that each employee worked per day.
+Our current objective will make it so that when the user navigates to the `./timesheet` route, the user is presented with a table that displays the days of the week along with inputs for each day per employee to enter in the amount of hours that each employee worked.
 We will also include a column on the right side of the table that totals employees hours worked during that week.
 Additionally we will also provide a way to remove an employee.

 ![](img/template_driven.png)